rmione/creeper/README.md

 ```bash
 .creeper help
 ```
-The help command somewhat obviously shows the list of commands and what they do.
+The help command somewhat obviously sends to the user through DMs the list of commands and what they do.

 ```bash
 .creeper map